Spiking neurons as predictive controllers of linear systems: Materials and methods

 \subsubsection{Neural Variables}

-As mentioned in Sec.~\ref{subsec:future}, previous works conceptualized spiking neurons as capable of directly encoding dynamical variables, and derived a "greedy" spiking rule where a neuron $i$ fires whenever this results in a decrease of a cost function, which usually measures the distance between the dynamical variable $x$ and its estimate $\hat{x}$, or a target $z$.
+As mentioned in Discussion, previous works have treated spiking neurons as systems that can directly encode dynamical variables.
+Based on this view, they derived a ``greedy" spiking rule where a neuron $i$ fires whenever this results in a decrease of a cost function, which usually measures the distance between the dynamical variable $x$ and its estimate $\hat{x}$, or a target $z$.
 This is a fully local rule: a neuron's decision to fire depends solely on its current membrane potential and its threshold, which in turn depend on information locally accessible to the neuron at that moment.
-The neuron does not need global information about the activity of the entire network.
+The neuron does not access global information about the activity of the network.
 This rule guarantees that each spike emitted by a neuron contributes to improving the representation (or the control) of the dynamical variable, and has therefore a clear interpretation within the computing objective of the network.
 We start deriving our network based on this simple firing condition: